 Self-service access and data democratization is important, but it’s a cross-functional effort.
 Data teams should be responsible for understanding your company’s data model and building clean data models for everyone else to consume.
 Marketing teams should be empowered to analyze customer behavior and iterate on customer segments for campaigns without being bottlenecked by data teams.

 CDPs do not recognize this and instead, they give marketers immense capabilities without the process or guard rails of data and engineering teams.
 There can be a happy, productive balance between marketing and data teams, but the tools and processes your company adopts must understand the role and workflow of each team and facilitate collaboration between them.
-This is the whole thesis behind Hightouch Activate -- it allows marketers to visually segment users based on data models that your data team assembles in SQL within your data warehouse.
+This is the whole thesis behind Hightouch Audiences -- it allows marketers to visually segment users based on data models that your data team assembles in SQL within your data warehouse.

 Ultimately, there aren’t engineering or marketing concerns -- there are business concerns.
 Marketing alone often does not have the technical capacity to evaluate deeply technical concerns, but they do have the business leverage to be severely affected by them.
 Effective collaboration between teams is the foundation of a successful company.